batmen-lab/BioMANIA/README.md

 ## Run with script

+This section is provided for user who want DIY more flexible function.

 For instance, let's take `scanpy` as an example.
 Detailed library support information can be found in the [Q&A](./docs/Q&A.md)

 ### Setting up for environment